Home | Volume 49 | Article number 31

 Authors contributions Up Down

 Study conceptualization and funding; Kenneth Ngure and Nelly Mugo.
 Project administration and tool development: Paul Mwangi, Nicholas Thuo, Kenneth Ngure, Nelly Mugo, Phelix Okello, Vallery Ogello, Stephen Gakuo, Linnet Ongeri, Harrison Mwenda, John Kinuthia, Paul Mutua and Peter Mogere.
 Data collection and analysis: Vallery Ogello and Phelix Okello.
 Phelix Okello wrote the first version of the paper.
-All authors read and reviewed the manuscript and approved the final version.
+All the authors read, reviewed, and approved the final version of this manuscript.

 We thank all the participants who participated in this study and all study staff for their motivation and dedication.